► Porsche confirms electric Macan

 ► Engineering chief and CEO spill details

-It's a reflection that Porsche simply isn't ready yet to put all its eggs in one basket.
+The fact that electric and ICE cars will overlap is a reflection that Porsche simply isn't ready yet to put all its eggs in one basket.
 So, for now, it's hedging its bets with different powertrains for different markets around the globe.

 An expensive option for the manufacturer, perhaps, but one that'll benefit us customers, as we are given an ever wider choice of powertrains.
 Porsche confirmed the all-electric Macan in February 2019 and said it will be built at its Leipzig factory in eastern Germany.